An Open-Source RRAM Compiler

 { }

 A direct comparison between RRAMs cannot be made as they refer to different sizes and different materials.
-A density comparison between volatile memories, this work and the RRAM sub arrays generated by the corresponding RRAM compiler presented in \cite{lee2019reram} is shown on Tab.~\ref{tab:comparison}.
+A density comparison between volatile memories, this work and the RRAM sub-arrays generated by the corresponding RRAM compilers presented in \cite{lee2019reram} and \cite{antoniadis2021open} is shown on Tab.~\ref{tab:comparison}.
 RRAM compilers generate quite dense designs similar to SRAM designs.
 This work achieves approximately same density with an SRAM designed at TSMC 180\,nm technology.
 The memory cell of the proposed implementation is relatively big to ensure robustness and low mismatch.
 It can be further reduced to improve the density.
 The optimal size of the RRAM cell should be further investigated.
 Fully custom made RRAMs exploiting multi state bit memory cells can achieve up to 6.66\,Mb/mm\textsuperscript{2} and read/write access time less than 200\,ns for up to 4\,Mb designs~\cite{sheua4mb2011,sheufast2011,zangenehDesign2014}.
 The RRAM compiler presented in \cite{lee2021reram} exploits 3D IC design to further improve density, however the results are normalised and a direct comparison cannot be made.